delabassee/java-lab/lab6-textblock.md

 4. Understand how Text Block works.

-Remove `<meta http-equiv="refresh" content="0; url=/public/" />` from the Text Block.
+Remove `<meta http-equiv="refresh" content="0; url=/public/" />` from the text block.
 Tweak and try mutilple variations of the HTML snippet to understand how the incidental spaces are handled.

 💡 You might want to check the resources suggested in the next section to understand some behaviors.